janscience/MicroConfig/docs/userguide.md

 In the menu, the string pointer parameter is displayed and edited exactly like the string parameter discussed above.

+For all other parameter types, a pointer variant that takes as a value a pointer to a variable of corrseponding type also exist.

 ### Float parameter with unit

 We also want to add the duration of a recording to the settings sub menu.
 This is a number parameter with template parameter `float`.
-Further arguments to a number parameter provide the minimum and maximum allowed values, a format string, and a unit:
+Further arguments to a number parameter provide the minimum and maximum allowed values, a printf-style format string used for displaying the value, and a unit:

 ```c
 NumberParameter<float> file_time(settings, "FileTime", 30.0,